scrollmapper/bible_databases_deuterocanonical/md/2-baruch/2-baruch.md

 **[41:1]** And I answered and said: 'For whom and for how many shall these things be? or who will be worthy to live at that time?

-**[41:2]** For I will. speak before thee everything that I think, and I will ask of Thee regarding those things which I meditate.
+**[41:2]** For I will speak before thee everything that I think, and I will ask of Thee regarding those things which I meditate.

 **[41:3]** For lo!
-I see many of Thy people who have with drawn from Thy covenant, and cast from them the yoke of Thy law.
+I see many of Thy people who have withdrawn from Thy covenant, and cast from them the yoke of Thy law.

 **[41:4]** But others again I have seen who have forsaken their vanity, and fled for refuge beneath Thy wings.